camelStyleUser/gamepygame/README.md

-this game is a Survival game with a twist, I hope everyone will like it.
+this game is a Survival game with a plot, I hope everyone will like it.